organicmaps/organicmaps/tools/python/maps_generator/README.md

 # maps_generator

-It's tool for generation maps for the Organic Maps application.
+`maps_generator` is the Python CLI for generating .mwm maps for the Organic Maps application.
+This tool functions as the driver for the `generator_tool` C++ executable.

-Note: **Use generator_tool and application from the same release.
-Application does not support maps built by generator_tool newer than app.**
+**Use the `generator_tool` and application from the same release.
+The application does not support maps built by a generator_tool newer than the app.**

 ## What are maps?

-Maps are data with special meta information for drawing, quick searching and routing and for other.
+Maps are .mwm binary files with special meta-information for rendering, searching, routing, and other use cases.
-Files from [data/borders](https://github.com/organicmaps/organicmaps/tree/master/data/borders) define map boundaries.
-Further we will call it countries or simply maps.
-But there are two special maps: World and WorldCoasts.
-They are used when other maps have not been downloaded.
-Further we will call them world and coastlines.
+Files from [data/borders](https://github.com/organicmaps/organicmaps/tree/master/data/borders) define map boundaries for each individual file.
+The world is segmented into separate files by these boundaries, with the intent of having managebly small files to download.
+These files are referred to as *maps* or *countries*.
+A country is referring to one of these files, not necesarily a geographic country.
+Also note that there are two special countries called *World* and *WorldCoasts*.
+These are small simplified maps of the world and coastlines used when other maps have not yet been downloaded.

 ## Setup

-You must have Python version not lower than 3.6 and complete the following steps:
+You must have Python version >= 3.6 and complete the following steps:

-0. Switch to the branch of your app's version (see the note of #maps_generator section).
+1. Switch to the branch of your app's version (see the note of #maps_generator section).
    For example, if you use OMaps 9.2.3 you should do:

 ```sh